-The following are steps to take only when instructed to shelter-in-place and are not to be completed ahead of time:
+The following are steps to take when instructed to shelter-in-place and are not to be completed ahead of time:

 - If instructed, you should immediately go indoors. - Close and lock all doors and windows.
-Locking is preferred since it generally ensures that the door or window is shut tight. - Close drapes, blinds and window shades. - Protect windows with pre-drilled plywood sheets. - Go to a room in the center of your home with the fewest windows and doors. - Take your disaster kit to that location. - Keep pets indoors and gather additional food and water supplies for them. - Continue to monitor the EAS and other media for official messages and instructions. - Stay inside until officials say otherwise. - If you are in your vehicle and are advised to shelter-in-place, and are very close to your home, office or a public building, go there immediately.
+Locking is preferred since it generally ensures that the door or window is shut tight. - Close drapes, blinds and window shades. - Protect windows with pre-drilled plywood sheets. - Go to a small interior room with no windows and the fewest number of doors. - Take your disaster kit to that location. - Keep pets indoors and gather additional food and water supplies for them. - Continue to monitor your Emergency Alert Station and other media for official messages and instructions. - Stay inside until officials say otherwise. - If you are in your vehicle and are advised to shelter-in-place, and are very close to your home, office or a public building, go there immediately.